patteeraL/Digital-Certificates-and-VPN-Lab/README.md

 # Digital Certificates and VPN Lab

 ## Overview
-This repository is a continuation of the [Firewall-Config-Lab](https://github.com/patteeraL/Firewall-Config-Lab.git) and contains the configuration files and instructions for setting up a VPN with IPsec, certificates, and firewall rules as part of a cybersecurity lab.
+This repository contains Lab 2 of the Network and System Security (DV2636) course at Blekinge Institute of Technology, Sweden and it is a continuation of the [Firewall-Config-Lab](https://github.com/patteeraL/Firewall-Config-Lab.git) and contains the configuration files and instructions for setting up a VPN with IPsec, certificates, and firewall rules as part of a cybersecurity lab.

 The objective is to: